TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 A view model locator is a custom class that manages the instantiation of view models and their association to views.
-In the eShopOnContainers mobile app, the ViewModelLocator class has an attached property, AutoWireViewModel, that\'s used to associate view models with views.
-In the view\'s XAML, this attached property is set to true to indicate that the view model should be automatically connected to the view, as shown in the following code example:
+In the eShopOnContainers mobile app, the ViewModelLocator class has an attached property, AutoWireViewModel, that's used to associate view models with views.
+In the view's XAML, this attached property is set to true to indicate that the view model should be automatically connected to the view, as shown in the following code example:

 viewModelBase:ViewModelLocator.AutoWireViewModel=\"true\"

-The AutoWireViewModel property is a bindable property that\'s initialized to false, and when its value changes the OnAutoWireViewModelChanged event handler is called.
+The AutoWireViewModel property is a bindable property that's initialized to false, and when its value changes the OnAutoWireViewModelChanged event handler is called.
 This method resolves the view model for the view.
 The following code example shows how this